DevonAM/React_Native_Course/README.md

 ## React Native Course

-### A portoflio application I made for iOS/Android while following the React Native course by Stephen Grider
+### A portfolio application I made for iOS/Android while following the React Native course by Stephen Grider
 #### By Devon Acree-Meza

 ### Technologies I used 🚀: